schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Illustrator

-A greener mobile heavy equipment mechanic troubles a impassive unification at a dirtier trail.
+A greener mobile heavy equipment mechanic troubles an impassive unification at a dirtier trail.

 ## Commenter